Darren Bent: I celebrated like maniac v Spurs; it was superb at Sunderland

 “Do I wanna go Hull City NO. Do I wanna go Stoke NO do I wanna go Sunderland YES so stop f***ing around, Levy.
 Sunderland are not the problem in the slightest.”

 It is now over 11 years since Darren Bent sent that infamous tweet in an attempt to accelerate his Tottenham departure but, while it was swiftly deleted at the time, he’s unlikely to ever be allowed to forget about it.
-Speaking to us ahead of the return of the EFL on Quest highlights show this Saturday, we know why Bent wanted out of Tottenham, but why was he so sure about Sunderland?
+Speaking to us via EFL on Quest, we know why Bent wanted out of Tottenham, but why was he so sure about Sunderland?

 The Black Cats had finished 16th in 2008-09 and only avoided relegation on the final day of the season thanks to Newcastle United’s 1-0 defeat to Aston Villa.
 Roy Keane had started the season in charge before Ricky Sbragia took over in December.
 Sunderland scraped to safety despite losing nine of their last 12 league games.